Recently I did a very deep and emotional reading for a lovely lady… lets call her Jane.

 As soon as I opened the door and said hello to Jane I knew she was in pain, not just emotionally but also physically.
 We had barely started talking and she started to cry so I knew there was a lot of unresolved emotion and I also felt anger within her.
 She began by talking about her mother (see a previous post about the mother wound that I wrote).
 Jane was very resentful and blamed her mother for everything that had gone wrong in her life, everything.

 As she was talking to me I felt her mother step in.
-Spirits always stand around the bookcase where I keep my cards and books in the corner of my sitting room, always the same place.
+Spirits always stand around the bookcase where I keep my cards & books in the corner of my sitting room, always the same place.
 I felt a deep sadness in her mums soul and she began telling me about her life as Jane’s mum.
-Her childhood was horrible and she never felt loved by either of her parents, particularly her mum (Janes Grandma) so there was a pattern here, a history of mother wounding.
-She gestured behind her and showed me the women going back through the years, I could see how differently they were dressed, it went back to early 19th century Europe.
+Her childhood was awful & she never felt loved by either of her parents, particularly her mum (Jane’s Grandma) so there was a pattern here, a history of mother wounding.
+She gestured behind her and showed me the women going back through the years, I could see how differently they were dressed and it went back to early 19th century Europe.
 She told me this had been happening for many, many generations.

 I understood this very well as I have been healing the mother wound for years.
 I began to explain to Jane the dynamics of what had been happening in her family for so long and she seemed to relax a little (and stop crying).
 When we are not mothered well how can we be expected to be a good mother ourselves?
 We may be the good enough mother who was there or an emotionally absent mother but still there physically but that still leaves a void, a mother wound.